Inedo/inedo-docs/Content/proget/installation/proget-old-versions-migration/proget-compliance-ossindex.md

 After a steady decline in service and data quality, ProGet no longer relies on the free, third-party OSS Index.
 Instead, ProGet uses industry-leading vulnerability and malicious package detection from our own [Inedo Security Labs](https://security.inedo.com).

 This article is for users who have configured an OSS Index Vulnerability Source and wish to switch to ProGet's new and improved vulnerability detection.
-If you're using ProGet 2022 and earlier, you're welcome to follow the [archived guide for OSS Index integration](https://web.archive.org/web/20230927161336/https://docs.inedo.com/docs/proget-compliance-ossindex), but we recommend upgrading ProGet and using new features instead
+If you're using ProGet 2022 and earlier, you're welcome to follow the [archived guide for OSS Index integration](https://web.archive.org/web/20230927161336/https://docs.inedo.com/docs/proget-compliance-ossindex), but we recommend upgrading ProGet and using new features instead.

 ## OSS Index vs ProGet's Vulnerability Database